AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

 4. Run the `df -h` command to view the result of data disk resizing.

+    ```
+    df -h
+    ```

-    The file system has a larger capacity, which indicates that the file system is resized.
+    The following command output shows that the file system has a larger capacity, which indicates that the file system is resized.

     ```
     [root@ecshost ~]# df -h